600tomatos/announcements/README.md

 Your aws account must have permissions that allow cloudformation to perform unwrapping operations on your behalf !!

+Also you need to have aws cli installed on your PC with its help postman environment 'Announcements-dev.postman_environment.json' will be generated in the `postman` folder after deployment.

 * Select 1 (This corresponds to dev env and this is only one available option) then confirm by entering y or yes: